Get On Your Boots: Music video

 The music video was directed by Alex Courtes, who previously co-directed the music videos for "Vertigo" and "City of Blinding Lights."
 The video features footage of the band performing the song in front of a background consisting of collages of military, astronomy, and female imagery.
 The video footage of the band was shot in London.
 The Edge stated that the video is about letting women take over because "men have fucked things up so badly, politically, economically, and socially."

 The video was scheduled to premiere on the Irish Independent website on 30 January 2009, but this was later delayed.
 Universal Music issued a statement saying that the video had not been completed in time for its scheduled airing.
 Images from a leaked version of the video had Getty Images watermarks on them, indicating unresolved copyright issues.
 The finished version of the video premiered at 17:00 UTC on Friday, 6 February on the newspaper's website.

 Live performances

 U2 played "Get On Your Boots" to open the 2009 Grammy Awards and the 2009 BRIT Awards.
 It was performed at every show of the U2 360° Tour, with the song usually being placed near the start of the show.

-On the TV show Spectacle: Elvis Costello with..., Bono, the Edge and Elvis Costello performed a medley of "Pump It Up" and "Get on Your Boots," alternating between the two songs.
+On the TV show Spectacle: Elvis Costello with..., Bono, the Edge and Costello performed a medley of "Pump It Up" and "Get on Your Boots," alternating between the two songs.